Step inside Pompeii and discover life in the ancient city before the fateful eruption of Mount Vesuvius almost 2,000 years ago.

 Friends child | Free |

-Friends receive discounted exhibition entry or upgrade to Exhibition Member and enjoy unlimited access to Pompeii.
+Friends receive discounted exhibition entry.
+Upgrade to Exhibition Member and enjoy unlimited access to Pompeii, plus a free ticket to bring a buddy along.

 Pompeii: Inside the Lost City school excursions